dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-vpn-settings.md

 When you create the VPN profile, you choose a SCEP or PFX certificate profile that you previously created in Intune.
 This is known as the identity certificate.
 It's used to authenticate against a trusted certificate profile (or *root certificate*) that you created to establish that the user’s device is allowed to connect.
 The trusted certificate is deployed to the computer that authenticates the VPN connection, typically, the VPN server.

-For more information about how to create and use certificate profiles in Intune, see [Secure resource access with certificate profiles](secure-resource-access-with-certificate-profiles.md).
+For more information about how to create and use certificate profiles in Intune, see [How to configure certificates with Microsoft Intune](how-to-configure-certificates.md).

 ### User name and password